openvinotoolkit/openvino/docs/notebooks/106-auto-device-with-output.rst

 Load an Image `⇑ <#top>`__
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

- torchvision library provides model specific input transformation function, we will reuse it for preparing input data.
+Torchvision library provides model specific input transformation function, we will reuse it for preparing input data.